 Contractor expenses guide -other business expenditure

-Your company may incur many other costs which can be deductible as a company expense.
-If they are they will business expenses for contractors and such costs which you make a contractor claim for may consist of:
+When we consider what can you claim as a contractor, which other expenses are allowable for tax?
+Basically, your company may incur many other costs and expenses.
+Therefore, as part of your contractor deductions, which ones are allowable as a company expense?
+Any that are, will be limited company business expenses for contractors.
+Therefore, such costs which you make a contractor claim for may consist of:

 - Entertaining costs -these can be for the entertaining of past, present, or potential future clients.
-These costs are not tax-deductible.
-You can also claim to entertain employees; however, this falls under the annual event allowance (see below).
-Please note that although entertaining expenses are not tax-deductible, it is better if your business pays for them rather than paying for them yourself.
+Basically, client entertaining costs are not allowable for tax.
+However, you can claim for entertaining employees.
+Indeed, this falls under the annual event allowance (see below).
+Furthermore, although client entertaining expenses are not tax-deductible, it is better if your business pays for them rather than paying for them yourself.

-- Bank charges and interest that you incur on your business bank account.
+- Bank charges and interest which you incur on your business bank account.

-- The annual £13 fee you pay to Companies House when your business files the Confirmation Statement each year.
-Any other Companies House fees that you incur when you make specific changes.
-Most changes with Companies House do not incur a fee, but a few changes do incur a fee, such as when you change the company name and one or two others.
+- The annual £13 fee you pay to Companies House each year.
+You do this when your business files the Confirmation Statement on an annual basis.
+You can also claim for any other Companies House fees that you incur when you make certain changes.
+Basically. most changes with Companies House do not incur a fee.
+However, a few changes do incur a fee.
+Such as when you change the company name and one or two others.

 Further business expenditure

-- Trivial Benefits -these cannot be more than £50 each time.
-Only directors and employees of a `close company’ can claim these.
-The amount that you can claim is £300 per year for each director and employee.
+- Trivial Benefits -these are one of your tax-deductible expenses (limited company).
+Basically, these are one of your contractor tax benefits.
+This is because sole traders and partnerships cannot claim these.
+Basically, the Trivial Benefit cannot be more than £50 each time.
+What’s more, only directors and employees of a `close company’ can claim these.
+On an annual basis, the amount you can claim is £300 for each director and employee.

-- Business clothing -when are clothes for work tax-deductible?
-You will only receive tax relief for certain items of clothing therefore please read the guide on this to see what is covered.
-Basically, you are only allowed to claim if the dress is part of a uniform or is protective clothing for your work.
+- Business clothing in some cases, however when are clothes for work tax-deductible?
+Basically, you will only receive tax relief for certain items of clothing and if you meet certain rules.
+Therefore, please read the guide on this to see what is covered.
+Furthermore, you are only allowed to claim if the clothing is part of a uniform or is protective clothing for your work.

-- Business gifts -you can claim up to £50 for each gift, but these are also subject to certain conditions.
+- Business gifts.
+You can claim up to £50 for each gift.
+However, these are also subject to certain conditions.

-- An annual event -the outing can be a meal out or a similar excursion.
+- The costs of an annual event are allowable expenses (limited company).
+Indeed, this is another one of your contractor tax benefits due to working through your own company.
+Basically, the outing can be a meal out or a similar excursion.
 It may include your annual Christmas dinner and other events throughout the year.
 The available claim is up to £150 per employee per year.

-- Relocation costs -you can claim up to £8,000 in tax-deductible expenses, but these costs are subject to certain conditions.
+- Relocation costs.
+You can claim up to £8,000 in tax allowable expenses.
+However, these costs are subject to certain conditions.

 Can you claim glasses as a business expense (UK)?